Actors, Singers, Business Executives and Athletes Have Private Coaches. So Why Not Film and TV Directors?

 (4) Filmmaking Workshop BONUS:

 Any filmmaker who has taken at least one of my 2,3, or 5 day workshops is entitled to get my coaching services for only US$100.00/hour.
-(The minimum of 2 hours will still apply.)
+(Minimum of 1 hour)

 (5) Daily and Weekly Rates are available upon request.